Core concepts

 Supported instances

-The instances available for use as nodes in Kubernetes Engine are the same as the instance types provided by the Virtual Machine service.
-For more details on instance types, please refer to Instance type.
+Instances used as nodes in Kubernetes Engine are the same as those provided by the Virtual Machine service.